nickolat/GNNs4RecSys/README.md

 * The hyper-parameter settings for the models are available in the `./config_files/` folder, where all configuration files are stored and named in this way: `<model>_<dataset_name>.yml`.
-* Depending on the model, the dataset and your workstation, the training and evaluation could take long time.
+* Depending on the model, dataset and your workstation, the training and evaluation could take long time.
 * After the training and evaluation are done, you will find all performance files in the folder `./results/<dataset_name>/performance/`.